Baelish03/0ad-maps/docs/Asia.md

 ![](../images/Asia/rivers.png)

-To make the map strategically more captivating, rivers aren't crossable, but there are some bridges.
+Rivers are intentionally not crossable to make the map strategically more captivating so there are some bridges that are strategically pivotal.

 As always, I try to stay loyal to real geography, so I used this map for a crude first step: